chenhowa/notes/Video 24.md

 With the log, we essentially have the history of the entire DB.
 So periodically, the DBMS creates a checkpoint to minimize recovery time after a crash.
 To create a checkpoint without copying the entire DB:

 * Write a begin_checkpoint log
-* Write an end_checkpoint log that contains the current Xact table and Dirty Page Table.
+* Write an end_checkpoint log that contains the current Xact table and Dirty Page Table and *flush to the log*.
 This is a fuzzy checkpoint.
   * The checkpoint is only acccurate as of the time of the begin_checkpoint record, since other Xacts continue to run during checkpointing.
   * The effectiveness of the checkpoint is limited to the oldest unwritten change to a dirty page.
   * Store the LSN of the most recent checkpoint record, in some sort of conventional place.